solomontaiwo/Learning-LaTeX/README.md

 # Learning-LaTeX
-Repository used to make practice with LaTeX.
+Repository used to make practice with LaTeX (in italian).